BwhelanKK/Cook4One/README.md

 ![Responsive viewport images](https://i.imgur.com/rQIDHy1.png)

-### Existing Features
+## Existing Features

-- Navigation header
+- ### Navigation header

   - The navigation bar is on the top RH corner of the page.
 It contains links to the About and Sign Up sections, as well as a home link:

 ![Menubar](https://i.imgur.com/qk0PrvG.jpg)

-  The footer also has links to Facebook, Twitter (X) and Instagram.
+  - The footer also has links to Facebook, Twitter (X) and Instagram.

+  ### The Main Image
+   - There is a large image which denotes a modern stylish professional kitchen.
+This has the course ethos highlighted in clear bold text.

 ### Features Left to Implement